ENT

 4. Wound with air bubbling through

-2. Intermediate cases (platysma penetration without hard signs)
+2. Intermediate or Soft Signs (platysma penetration without hard signs)

 1. Test Sensitivity: 100%